 Insiders and employees may report the fraudulent activity to both the SEC and the audit committee of the company simultaneously.
-The whistleblower may keep his identify secret until he receives an award.
-Additionally, if the whistleblower is subjected to retaliatory actions by his employer, he may file a separate law suit against the employer to recover damages.
+The whistleblower may keep their identify secret until they receive an award.
+Additionally, if the whistleblower is subjected to retaliatory actions by his employer, they may file a separatlawsuitit against the employer to recover damages.

 The major difference between the perhaps better known federal Whistleblower Law, the False Claims Act, and the Dodd-Frank Act is the broadness and scope.
 The FCA only addresses fraud that injures the government.
 The Dodd-Frank Act, however, applies to all businesses that report to the CFTC or SEC, and allows a larger number and variety of individuals to file a whistleblower claim.
 In addition to employees, this includes customers, board members, and suppliers.

 Prior to enactment of the Dodd-Frank Act, the prevailing law in this area was the Sarbanes Oxley Act of 2002.
 OSHA continues to administer this program under its Whistleblower Protection Program.